-Concentrations Ac Admission Checkpoint 1 Application for teacher education admission Checkpoint 2 Application for student teaching Checkpoint 3 Completion of student teaching Checkpoint 4 End of first inservice year Biology Chemistry Physics Mathematics Arabic Islamic Studies Social Studies University requirement: ≥75% graduation score Full time Successful personal interview Completion of EDUC 310 &amp; 312 with Ed.
+Concentrations Admission Checkpoint 1 Application for teacher education admission Checkpoint 2 Application for student teaching Checkpoint 3 Completion of student teaching Checkpoint 4 End of first inservice year English Biology Chemistry Physics Mathematics Arabic Islamic Studies Social Studies University requirement: ≥75% graduation score Full time Successful personal interview Completion of EDUC 310 &amp; 312 with Ed.
 GPA≥ 2.0 and Cumulative GPA≥2.0 No grade lower than C in any education course ≥ 70% on Lesson Plan in EDUC 312 Math or science concentration: (1) &gt;500 on TOEFL or equivalent or pass Foundation Program (2) SAT≥ 550, ACT≥24, or pass Foundations Program English concentration: &gt;500 on TOEFL or equivalent Completion of all course work except student teaching with cumulative GPA≥2.0 and Ed.
-GPA≥2.0 No grade lower than C in any education course ≥ 70% on Micro-teach in designated course for concentration area Comprehensive test score ≥80%+ Dispositions report minimum of 2.8/4.00 Under special conditions, candidate may take a maximum of one course concurrent with student teaching, with prior permission from the program coordinator.
-Passing grade in student teaching that includes: a) ≥ 70% on unit plan b) ≥ 80% on portfolio c) CEES (dispositions section at satisfactory or above (≥3.0/4.0) and classroom performance section Learning Outcomes at satisfactory or above (≥3.0/4.0) Post- Graduation Survey a) Candidate b) Current supervisor /employer
+GPA≥2.0 No grade lower than C in any education course ≥ 70% on Micro-teach in designated course for concentration area Comprehensive test score ≥70% Dispositions section of CEES completed by instructor(s) of EDUC 316 A minimum of 6/8 dispositions at satisfactory or above) Under special conditions, candidate may take a maximum of one course concurrent with student teaching, with prior permission from the program coordinator.
+Passing grade in student teaching that includes: a) ≥ 70% on unit plan b) ≥ 80% on portfolio c) CEES (dispositions section 7/8 at satisfactory or above (≥3.0/4.0) and classroom performance section 7/8 Learning Outcomes at satisfactory or above (≥3.0/4.0) Post-Graduation Survey a) Candidate b) Current supervisor /employer